lauraah10/Brewery_beer/README.md

 The RMD has the code of analysis

 # Steps to replicate
   Download the Beer and Breweries csv.
-Download the RMD and update the location of the file in read.csv("") and that will pring out the HTML file
+  Download the RMD and update the location of the file in read.csv("") Run it.
+That will print out the HTML file